vectordotdev/vector/website/content/en/highlights/2021-08-24-vector-aggregator.md

 we continue to iterate on and make improvements to the chart, we feel it is ready to get wider feedback from the community at large.

-We have also created a dedicated Discord channel, `#aggregator`, for support and questions.
+We have also created a dedicated Discord channel, [#aggregator][discord], for support and questions.

 ## Setup